jenkinsci/mabl-integration-plugin/README.md

 * Jenkins versions 1.x are no longer supported
 * Minimum required Java version is Java 8
 * Jobs with mabl steps will have to be _manually_ updated
-  1. Create a Secret text kind credential to store the mabl API key
+  1. Create a Secret text kind credential to store the mabl API key.
+The scope of the credential must be set to Global.
+     The credential may be placed in any of the credential domains.
   1. Make sure that you set the ID of the credentials
   1. Update the mabl step in each affected job